symfony/symfony-docs/session.rst

 .. note::

-    Sessions are only started if you read or write from it.
+    Sessions are only started if you read from or write to them.

 Installation
 ------------